 The Early Alert Program provides resources and assistance to ensure success in earning the degree.
-Faculty submit the name of a student who may be in jeopardy of course failure to the RN to BSN Academic Advisor who then notifies the Enrolled Student Management Coordinator in the Office of Student Affairs.
+Faculty submit the name of a student who may be in jeopardy of course failure at the midpoint of the course to the RN to BSN Academic Advisor who then notifies the Enrolled Student Management Coordinator in the Office of Student Affairs.
 The Enrolled Student Management Coordinator in the Office of Student Affairs sends a letter to the student, encouraging the student to discuss available services with their course faculty.
-Services may include referral to the Retention Counselor for further assistance.
-Students may also voluntarily access the services of the Retention Counselor.
+Services may include referral to the Retention Counselor/Faculty for further assistance.
+Students may also voluntarily access the services of the Retention Counselor/Faculty.